-One of the best things about apple week is all of the taste testing.
+One of the best things about apple week is all of the delicious treats and taste testing.
 Apples, applesauce, and my favorite…apple pie in a cup.
 The ingredients for Apple Pie in a Cup are simple and it's so easy to assembly.
 All you need is graham crackers, diced apples or apple pie filling, whipped cream, and cinnamon.
 There is no baking required, which is my kind of baking.

 I should also mention that this snack goes PERFECTLY with “Amelia Bedelia's First Apple Pie”.
 It's an adorable story, if you don't already have the book you can check it out on Amazon using my affiliate link: Amelia Bedelia's First Apple Pie.
 I like to read the book as students eat their snack.

 For a whole group activity, you can either pre-crush the graham crackers or put several in a gallon size zip top bag and let students take turns crushing the graham crackers.
-Once the graham crackers are in small pieces, you’ll want to put a generous scoop on the bottom of the cup.
+Once the graham crackers are in small pieces, you'll want to put a generous scoop or two on the bottom of the cup.
 If you're in a real hurry, they sell pre-crushed graham crackers by the pie crusts at the grocery store.

 For the next step to make the apple pie in a cup, you’ll add the apple pie goodness.
 You can use apple pie filling or diced apples.
 I used a 21oz can of apple pie filling.
 You can warm the apple pie filling up in a crock pot or microwave – but that is definitely not necessary.
 I put about two heaping scoops on top of the graham cracker crust.
 Depending on the size of your scoop, you can make about 6-8 pies per can of pie filling.

 Next you'll add some whipped cream and top it off with a sprinkle of cinnamon or cinnamon sugar.
 Do you need the sprinkle of cinnamon?
 No, but I think it looks prettier and it makes the whipped cream taste yummy!